Welcome to today's edition of the Rush 24-7 podcast.

 Exactly what I told you yesterday.

-Becky Williams, president of SIU SEIU 1199, interrupted by loud cheers as she led off the rally, telling the crowd we have three things to tell the administration and a majority in Congress.
+Becky Williams, president of SIU, SEIU 1199, interrupted by loud cheers as she led off the rally, telling the crowd we have three things to tell the administration and a majority in Congress.

 One, we worked for and voted for change last year.

-We need for you to lead with courage, not be intimidated by Fox News and the teabaggers, and three, don't be fooled by lies.
+Two, we need for you to lead with courage, not be intimidated by Fox News and the teabaggers.

-That's uh wrong number, Union thugs.
+That's a wrong number, union thugs.

 But look where we get the information from the Communist Party USA.